kmyk0108/CMSC414/README.md

 # ATM Design and Implementation

 This is a two-part project, the first of which is a *team* effort, while the second is an *individual* effort.
-Because the second part of the project will make use of the results of the first part, there will not be extensions granted.
+Because the second part of the project will make use of the results of the first part, only submissions that reach a certain threshold of functionality by the nominal deadline will be targets for the second part.
 The second part is due at the end of the semester, so extensions cannot be granted.

 In this project you will first design and implement a prototype ATM/Bank system.
 Then you will get a chance to (try to) attack other